espocrm/documentation/docs/administration/web-to-lead.md

 </script>
 ```

 'Access-Control-Allow-Origin' header can be set in `data/config.php` with the parameter `leadCaptureAllowOrigin`.
 By default, `*` value is used.
+See about [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ## Lead assignment distribution